Computer Vision Self-supervised Learning Methods on Time Series: Limitation

 VIbCReg is purposefully designed to stay similar to the computer-vision SSL frameworks so that it can be compatible with both images and time series.
-Its strength is clear as described in Table \ref{tab:comp_vibcreg_frances}.
-However, the current version of VIbCReg cannot process a very-long sequence due to a GPU memory issue since it employs two different crops where one crop with 50\% length and another crop with 100\% length of input time series.
+However, the current version of VIbCReg cannot process a very-long sequence due to a GPU memory limit since it employs the multi-crop where one crop with 50\% length and another crop with 100\% length of input time series.
 Also, the ResNet encoder is used for VIbCReg to comply with the computer-vision SSL frameworks.
 However, ResNet has a fixed receptive field size and can only process local information for long time series.
-A better performance is expected when an encoder that can enable various-sized receptive fields is used.
+Better performance is expected when an encoder that can enable various-sized receptive fields is used.